otrv4/otrv4-prekey-server/otrv4-prekey-server.md

     * Verifies the DAKE-1 message as defined in the [DAKE-1 message](#dake-1-message) section.
-If the verification fails (for example, if Alice's public key -`I`- is not valid), rejects the message and does not send anything further. // TODO: send a failure?
+If the verification fails (for example, if Alice's public key -`I`- is not valid), rejects the message and does not send anything further.
 1. Generates a DAKE-2 message, as defined in
    [DAKE-2 Message](#dake-2-message) section.
 1. Calculates the Shared secret (`SK`):